justinmeiners/justinmeiners.github.io/think-in-math/README.md

 [![function representations](functions.gif)][10]

-Major branches of math represent commonly useful abstractions:

-- Geometry abstracts fundamental shapes from objects in the world (or [transformation invariants][9], depending on how cosmic you want to get).
-- Topology abstracts surface features from their shapes.
-- Group theory abstracts binary operations to properties about how they are composed and inverted.

-However, these fields aren't the limit.
-You can pick the properties that are important to the problem and ignore everything else.
-The example project at the end shows how this is done.
+Thinking in math allows one to use whichever brings the most clarity at any moment.
+It turns out most abstract concepts like functions can be understood from many perspectives.
+Studying math expands ones toolbox of perspectives and abstractions.
+Simple concepts like logarithms and exponentials help us understand rates of growth in algorithms.
+You might analyze the [geometric][9] considerations of network traffic, or realize that your data structure operates as a group, and gain insights from abstract algebra.

-Programming languages are great for building black boxes; they provide functions, classes, and modules, all of which help wrap up code into nice interfaces.
+To summarize, programming languages are great engineering tools for assembling black boxes;
+they provide functions, classes, and modules, all of which help wrap up code into nice interfaces.
 However, when trying to solve problems and design solutions, what you actually want is the math kind of abstraction.
 If you try to think at the keyboard, the black boxes available to you will warp your view.

 ## Problem Representation

-Just as programming languages are limited in their ability to abstract, they also are limited in how they represent data.
+Just as programming languages are rigid in their ability to abstract, they also are rigid in how they represent data.
-The very act of implementing an algorithm or data structure is picking *just one* of the many possible ways to represent it.
+The very act of implementing an algorithm or data structure is picking *just one* of the many possible ways to represen something; along with all the tradeoffs that come with it.
-Typically, this is not a decision you want to make until you understand what is needed.
+It is always easier to make tradeoffs when one has use cases in mind and understand the problem well.

 For example, graphs (sets of vertices and edges) appear in many programming problems such as internet networks, pathfinding, and social networks.
-Despite their simple definition, choosing how to represent them is hard and depends on their use case:
+Despite their simple definition, choosing how to represent them is hard and varys greatly depending on use case:

 ![math graph](graph.gif)

 - The one which most closely matches the definition:
   `vertices: vector<NodeData> edges: vector<pair<Int, Int>>`
-  The vertices can be removed if you only care about connectivity.
+  (The vertices can be removed if you only care about connectivity.)

 - If you want to traverse a node's neighbors quickly, then you probably want a node structure:
   `Node { id: Int, neighbors: vector<Node*> }`

 - You could use an [adjacency matrix][11].
 Where each row stores the neighbors of a particular node:
-  `connectivity: vector<vector<int>>`
+  `connectivity: vector<vector<int>>` and the nodes themselves are implicit.

 - Pathfinding algorithms often work on graphs implicitly from a board of cells:
-  `walls: vector<vector<bool>>`
+  `walls: vector<vector<bool>>`.

 - In a peer-to-peer network, each computer is a vertex and each socket is an edge.
   The entire graph isn't even accessible from one machine!